KhronosGroup/ANARI-SDK/README.md

 Using a tool like `ccmake` or `cmake-gui` will let you see which options are available to enable.
 The following CMake options are offered:

 - `BUILD_SHARED_LIBS`   : build everything as shared libraries or static libraries
 - `BUILD_TESTING`       : build unit and regression test binaries
+- `BUILD_HELIDE_DEVICE` : build the provided example `helide` device implementation
 - `BUILD_EXAMPLES`      : build example device and example applications
 - `BUILD_VIEWER`        : build viewer too (needs glfw3) if building examples

 Once built, the library can be installed via the `install` target created by CMake.
 This can be invoked from your build directory with (on any platform):